jfig/rsync-backups/README.md

 ## Files: ##

+### `dailyBackup` ###

+File to be placed on `/etc/cron.daily` or another place like `/usr/local/sbin/` and invoked by the root's crontab.

+It checks the availability of the backup directory and starts `replicator`.

 ### `replicator` ###

 Replicates the latest backup directory to a new directory (named with the current date and time) and scans the sub directories for executable files named `sync` and runs them in the background until a time limit is reached.